 Jay Crawford – Treasurer

-John (“Jay”) Crawford currently serves on the Board and Finance Committee of Birches School, an independent, co-educational Pre-K through 8th Grade school located in Lincoln, MA.
-Prior to that, Jay spent his entire working career engaged as a project manager in various facets of Finance.
+John (“Jay”) Crawford is CPDCS Treasurer and also serves on the Board and Finance Committee of Birches School, an independent, co-educational Pre-K through 8th Grade school in Lincoln, MA.
+Before that, Jay spent his entire career as a project manager in various facets of finance.
 In that capacity, he was responsible for planning, organizing, and directing the completion of numerous projects while ensuring these projects were on time, on budget, and within scope.
-He founded Inwood Capital Partners (“ICP”) in 1995 to originate and fund new domestic and international real estate investment opportunities including project and global fund development, investments in companies as well as portfolio and single-asset acquisitions.
-From 1996 to 2013 ICP was affiliated with the HDG Mansur Group, where Jay served as Head of New Product Development and was responsible for launching a $2 billion global property fund.
-Since 2013 Jay has served as Director, Business Development for Josar Group which included the development of power distributed generation plants for high-rise commercial office buildings.
-Prior to the formation of ICP, Jay spent 15 years in the Global Private Bank of Bankers Trust Company, which he joined in 1980 as the deputy division head, to establish a Real Estate Advisory Service for high net worth international and domestic clients.
+He founded Inwood Capital Partners (“ICP”) in 1995 to originate and fund new domestic and international real estate investment opportunities, including project and global fund development, investments in companies, as well as portfolio and single-asset acquisitions.
+From 1996 to 2013, ICP was affiliated with the HDG Mansur Group, where Jay served as Head of New Product Development and was responsible for launching a $2 billion global property fund.
+Since 2013, Jay has served as Director of Business Development for Josar Group, which included the development of power-distributed generation plants for high-rise commercial office buildings.
+Before the formation of ICP, Jay spent 15 years in the Global Private Bank of Bankers Trust Company, which he joined in 1980 as the deputy division head, to establish a Real Estate Advisory Service for high net worth international and domestic clients.
 Jay came to Bankers Trust Company from Teachers Insurance and Annuity Association (“TIAA”) where he had spent the previous six years in the Mortgage and Real Estate Department engaged in various facets of mortgage lending and real estate acquisition.
 Jay has an undergraduate degree from Union College, from which he graduated in 1968.
 After three and a half years as an officer in the United States Navy, Jay entered Columbia University Graduate School of Business where he graduated in 1974 with a master’s degree in Business Administration – Concentration in Finance.

 Gary R. Goldstein